 Hemangiosarcoma (HSA) is a rapidly growing, highly invasive cancer arising from the lining of blood vessels.
 Even with a splenectomy and chemotherapy, dogs with HSA rarely live longer than 6 months.
 This paper describes the current treatment options for HSA, which are not very effective and do little to prolong your dog's life.

-Dexter is alive because his owner did everything right - he had the HSA tumor removed and started on GDF11 right away.
+Dexter is alive because his owner did everything right - he had the HSA tumor removed with a splenectomy and started on GDF11 right away.

-12 Months later and Dexter is cancer free, healthy and energetic.
+18 Months later and Dexter is cancer free, healthy and energetic.
+And he may well the oldest living HSA dog on the planet.

 You can read Dexter's HSA and GDF11 history here.